 The person in the above video has theirs on the bottom of the enclosure which makes sense as the mist can rise.
 I wouldn’t use it more than once a day though and I’d use it once during the night as well if you’re concerned about the air becoming too dry at night.

 With lights needing to be turned off and on at specific times of the day, misters needing to be set and foggers over night you don’t have the time to be there to switch these things on yourself and why would you want to anyway?
-This is where digital timers come in and are an absolute time saver.
+This is where a power strip like this designed for use with a reptile setup really comes in useful.

 How much does a Chameleon cost?
 A chameleon itself will cost around $50 for a baby veiled with other species costing more depending on where at what age you buy them.
 I’ve written a more in depth article about this here.